tmst/ZodbDemo/DOCUMENTATION/CromlechVsGrok.md

 inheritance does it for you.
 It looks just like regular code.
 But of course open source is written by the senior developers, for the senior developers, so Martian has sadly mostly passed out of use.
-For those who do prefer Martian, the good news is that it is already running on Python 3.
+For those who do prefer Martian, the good news is that it is already running on
+Python 3.
 But there are many special grokkers in Grok, and reportedly as of middle 2017, not all of them work  with Martian on Python 3.

 Once I figure out the Cromlech libraries, it should not be that hard to port a Grok application over.
-It should e reasonably doable to port Grok Model Objects and views to Cromlech.My hope is that porting a Grok application to Cromlech will only require upgrading a few grok packages to Python 3.
+It should e reasonably doable to port Grok Model Objects and views to
+Cromlech.My hope is that porting a Grok application to Cromlech will only require upgrading a few grok packages to Python 3.
 Time will tell.

 Is Cromlech perfect?
-Well no.  The biggest prolem is the lack of documentations.
-The author has put his focus on the code.
+Well no.  The biggest prolem is the lack of introductory documentations.
+The author has put his focus on the code, and written lots of docs in the doc tests, but you have to search to find them.
 So I am busy writing documentation.
 If you are a grok or zope developer, then you understand the basic concepts.
 There is enough documentation here to get you oriented and started.